Vendiel/daresay-a11y/posts/responsiveness.md

 ## Exceptions

-1. Content which reqsuires two-dimensional layout: Images and video (do not cut them up and stack them, shrink them instead)
+1. Content which requires two-dimensional layout: Images and video (do not cut them up and stack them, shrink them instead)
 2. Interfaces with toolbars to edit content where it's necessary to keep toolbars in view while manipulating content.

 ## Tips